-The DDMoRe Foundation exists since April 2016 with the aim to maintain and enhance the public domain standards and tools inherited from the DDMoRe consortium.
-Its current partners exist of Pharmaceutical Industies and Academic Institutions that drive the strong believe that Model-Informed Drug Discovery and Development will profit from standardization and integration.
+The DDMoRe Foundation was founded in April 2016 with the aim to maintain and enhance the public domain DDMoRe standards and tools to deliver and improve the quality, efficiency and cost effectiveness of Model-Informed Drug Discovery & Development (MID3) and Therapeutic Use.
+Its current partners consist of Pharmaceutical Companies and Academic Institutions that drive the strong belief that Model-Informed Drug Discovery and Development will profit from standardisation and integration.
 By elaborating on principles like model sharing and interoperability based on standards, the foundation will support the community with knowledge and integrated tools to improve efficiency in model building.

 Drug development decision makers rely on robust rationale to select drug candidates, targets, trial designs, dose regimens, patient populations and suitable endpoints.